nu-radio/analysis-scripts/gen2-tdr-2021/analysis_notebooks/veff_breakdown/README.md

 It can also make plots of the triggering statistics, plots of the veff/aeff, and projected limits.

-To get all the plots at once, run `bash do_calculations.sh`.
+To get all the plots at once, run `bash run_all.sh`.

 A fair warning, it takes about 20-30 minutes, as it has to go over all the hdf5 files for all arrays (4), all energies (9),